Skip to main content

 What's draining your energy?
 Vampire Power

 Vampire PowerEven after household appliances and electronics are turned off, many devices left plugged in continue to use power and increase your electric bill.
 The power used by devices while not in use is known as standby power, or “vampire power.”
-According to ENERGY STAR®, the average household spends $100 every year on vampire power.
-Devices using vampire power costs Americans $19 billion annually, according to the National Resources Defense Council.
+According to Energy Star, the average household can spend more than $100 every year on vampire power.
+Devices using vampire power may cost Americans more than $10 billion annually, according to the UC Berkley’s Office of Sustainability.
 The Office of the Ohio Consumers’ Counsel, the residential utility advocate provides the following information about vampire power to help consumers save money.

 Devices using vampire power

-Anything that has a standby light or clock (coffee makers, microwaves, TVs) uses vampire energy which can add up to 20 percent each month to your electric bill.
-Many everyday appliances and remote-ready electronic devices like cable boxes, DVRs, cellphones, and video game consoles continue to use electricity even when they are not being used.
+Anything that has a remote control, indicator light or clock (coffee makers, microwaves, TVs) uses vampire energy, which can add up to 5-10 percent to the average home’s electric bill.
+It can be as much as 20 percent in some homes.
+Many everyday appliances and remote-ready electronic devices like cable boxes, DVRs, cell phones, and video game consoles continue to use electricity even when they are not being used.

 Some vampire power is necessary for functionality and convenience.
-Vampire power enables monitoring of refrigerator temperatures, allows the use of remote controls, and keeps digital clocks, thermostats and programs running.
+It enables monitoring of refrigerator temperatures, allows the use of remote controls, and keeps digital clocks, thermostats and programs running.

 On average, a home has 20-40 electronic devices using vampire power and the combined usage can be surprising.
 Experts indicate that in the future consumers may use more vampire power as more devices are created with microchips and are connected to the internet.